mesosphere/marathon/docs/service-discovery-load-balancing.md

 # Service Discovery & Load Balancing

 Once our app is up and running, we need a way to send outside traffic to it.
 If we're running multiple apps, they also need a way to find each other.
+We can use [Mesos-DNS](https://github.com/mesosphere/mesos-dns) for service discovery through the domain name system ([DNS](http://en.wikipedia.org/wiki/Domain_Name_System)).
+Mesos-DNS generates a hostname for each application running on Mesos and translates these names to the IP address and port on the machine currently running each application.
+Mesos-DNS is particularly useful if the apps are launched through multiple frameworks (not just Marathon).
+Check the Mesos-DNS [documentation and tutorials page](http://mesosphere.github.io/mesos-dns/) for further information.

-A simple way to do this is to run a TCP proxy on each host in the cluster, and transparently forward a static port on localhost to the hosts that are running the app.
+An alternative way for service discovery is to run a TCP proxy on each host in the cluster, and transparently forward a static port on localhost to the hosts that are running the app.
 That way, clients simply connect to that port, and the implementation details of discovery are completely abstracted away.
+This approach is sufficient if all apps are launched through Marathon.

 ## Ports Assignment